ETL Testing: Processes, Types, and Best Practices

 7. Re-Testing the Bug (Regression Testing)

 After fixing the bug, retest it in the same staging environment to verify that it doesn’t have any traces left.
-Regression testing also helps ensure that no new defects occur while correcting the previous one.
+Automated regression testing also helps ensure that no new defects occur while correcting the previous one.

 8. Summary Report and Test Closure